First things first, do not panic.

 If there were any additional files delete them.
 Each time you remove an infected file browse the website to ensure that the removal of the code did not break any functionality.
-Sometimes legitimate code is modified so it depends on the malicious code, hence when the malicious code is removed the site breaks down.
+Sometimes legitimate code is modified code, hence when the malicious code is removed the site can break down.

 Scan Your WordPress for Infections

 Once you cleaned everything run another quick scan of the website.
-Now it is the right time to use an automated malware scanning plugin to scan your WordPress website.
+Now it is the right time to use an automated malware scanning service such as Malcare to scan your WordPress website.
 Do another last minute manual analysis to confirm that everything is clean and fully functional.

 Remove the Google Malware Alert